Frequently Asked Questions

 Depending on how fast the tree grows, you will need to prune it at least a few times a year, probably more.

 Bonsai is an art and a craft.
 It takes practice and study, so don’t expect to know how to prune it right away.
-With time and practice you will get better at it.
+With time and practice (and help fom YouTube videos) you will get better at it.

 What if it starts dying?

 In our experience, most health issues come down to Water & Light.
 Too light or too much of either is usually the main culprit, and if you need guidance we’d happy to help, so please give a call or shoot us an email and we’ll do everything we can to guide you on nursing your tree back to health.

 How can I tell if I am over-watering or under-watering?

 Unfortunately it is impossible to list the symptoms of either in a concise manner.

 Very generally speaking, if the roots collapse from lack of water you are likely to see a ‘freeze dried’ look to the leaves or needles.
 This will happen quite soon after the roots get too dry.
 Usually within a day or matter of a few days.